 Be aware that a practical, safe and reliable car will carry a much lower insurance rate than a high-end European sports car.

-An excellent resource to compare rates on various car models is CarInsurance.com, which provides guidance, including a rundown of the top teen and young adult-ready cars that cost less than $15,000 with high safety ratings.
+An excellent resource for comparing rates on various car models is CarInsurance.com.
+This site provides guidance, including a rundown of the top teen and young adult-ready cars that cost less than $15,000 and have high safety ratings.

 Guide: How to lower car insurance in 2023